Skip to Content Top

 Facing Serious Allegations?
 You Need Trusted Legal Support

 In California, statutory rape is a serious offense with complex legal implications.
-The law prohibits individuals over 18 from engaging in sexual activities with anyone under the age of consent, which is 18 in the state.
-Each case is unique, influenced by factors like the ages of both parties involved and the nature of the relationship.
+The law prohibits individuals over 18 from engaging in sexual activity with someone under the age of consent, which is 18.
+Each case depends on specific factors, including the ages of both individuals and the nature of the relationship.
+Because the consequences can include fines, jail time, and long-term consequences, working with a criminal defense attorney is critical to protecting your future.

 Potential consequences are severe, ranging from fines to imprisonment, highlighting the need for skilled legal representation.
-Engaging a knowledgeable statutory rape lawyer in Rancho Cucamonga can help navigate these complexities, ensuring all legal defenses are carefully explored.
+Engaging a knowledgeable statutory rape lawyer in Rancho Cucamonga can help navigate these complexities and make sure all potential legal defenses are carefully explored.

 An experienced statutory rape attorney in Rancho Cucamonga is ready to stand by your side.
 Call (909) 695-0095 or message us today to set up your free, confidential consultation.

 Crucially, the law establishes that a person under 18 years of age cannot legally consent to sexual intercourse.
 This means that even if the minor willingly participated, or even initiated, the sexual activity, the older individual can still be charged with statutory rape.
 The legal premise is that minors lack the capacity to provide informed consent due to their age.
-This is a critical distinction that a knowledgeable statutory rape attorney in Rancho Cucamonga will emphasize.
+This is a critical distinction that a knowledgeable statutory rape attorney in Rancho Cucamonga will emphasize when explaining your options.

 The severity of the charge for unlawful sexual intercourse (statutory rape) in California depends on several factors: